MicrosoftDocs/windows-itpro-docs/windows/deployment/deploy-windows-mdt/set-up-mdt-for-bitlocker.md

 >[!NOTE]
 >Even though it is not a BitLocker requirement, we recommend configuring BitLocker to store the recovery key and TPM owner information in Active Directory.
 For additional information about these features, see [Backing Up BitLocker and TPM Recovery Information to AD DS](https://go.microsoft.com/fwlink/p/?LinkId=619548).
 If you have access to Microsoft BitLocker Administration and Monitoring (MBAM), which is part of Microsoft Desktop Optimization Pack (MDOP), you have additional management features for BitLocker.

 For the purposes of this topic, we will use DC01, a domain controller that is a member of the domain contoso.com for the fictitious Contoso Corporation.
-For more details on the setup for this topic, please see [Deploy Windows 10 with the Microsoft Deployment Toolkit](deploy-windows-10-with-the-microsoft-deployment-toolkit.md#proof).
+For more details on the setup for this topic, please see [Deploy Windows 10 with the Microsoft Deployment Toolkit](deploy-windows-10-with-the-microsoft-deployment-toolkit.md).

-## <a href="" id="sec01"></a>Configure Active Directory for BitLocker
+## Configure Active Directory for BitLocker

 To enable BitLocker to store the recovery key and TPM information in Active Directory, you need to create a Group Policy for it in Active Directory.
 For this section, we are running Windows Server 2012 R2, so you do not need to extend the Schema.
 You do, however, need to set the appropriate permissions in Active Directory.